 British Asian marriages are collapsing at an alarming rate.
 Many within the first year of marriage and often include couples that have dated for a long period prior to marriage too.

 Reasons for marriage break-up include boredom, lack of interest in a partner, in-law pressures, limited time for each other, imbalance in giving and taking, intolerance of each other, money and work pressures, arranged marriages and extra-marital affairs.

 For many, exposure to members of the opposite sex using these methods introduces thrill, excitement and attention missing in their marriages.
 Also, giving them secrecy and anonymity as required.

 Parents are more prepared to accept their successful son or daughter wishing to divorce, who otherwise would’ve been told to stay in the marriage for the sake of ‘izzat’ (family honour).

-She comes across some older couples who have been married 20 or 30 years who no longer want to continue with their relationships.
+She comes across some older couples who have been married for 20 or 30 years, who no longer want to continue with their relationships.

-The question, whether divorce is the ideal solution for Brit-Asian couples who after dating, courting and living together still cannot achieve harmony in a marriage compared to older generations who kept it together through tougher times and getting married in some cases after only meeting once.
+The question, whether divorce is the ideal solution for Brit-Asian couples who after dating, courting and living together still cannot achieve harmony in marriage compared to older generations who kept it together through tougher times and getting married in some cases after only meeting once.

 Dr Geetanjali Sharma, a marriage counsellor from Delhi told the BBC: “There’s been a 100% increase in divorce rates in the past five years alone.”

 Asian divorce is somewhat normalising among the British South Asian communities compared to the past.

 Where once, it was seen as not a viable option, today it is and has been for many couples who simply cannot be together any more.